filecoin-project/specs/mining.md

 }
 ```

 If all of this lines up, the block is valid.
 Repeat for all blocks in a tipset.

 Once you've ensured all blocks in the `Tipset` received were properly mined, you can mine on top of it.
 If it wasn't, ensure the next heaviest `Tipset` was properly mined (this might mean the same `Tipset` with invalid blocks removed, or an altogether different one (whose blocks have a different parent set).

-If none were, you may need to mine null blocks instead (see the [expected consensus spec](./expected-consensus.md#null-blocks) for more).
+If none were, you may need to mine null tickets instead (see the [expected consensus spec](./expected-consensus.md#null-blocks) for more).

+TODO: rename section in EC doc to be 'null tickets' and update link

 ### Ticket Generation